 Muriatic acid is used for lowering pool alkalinity.
 The amount to be added first needs to be calculated by the defined formulae to avoid mistakes.

 One gallon of muriatic acid reduces the alkalinity of the pool by 50 ppm (parts per million).
 For example, if the reading of alkalinity of the pool is 100 ppm and one gallon of muriatic acid is added.
 The alkalinity of the pool will be reduced to 50 ppm.

 Usually, two cups of muriatic acid are safe to add in 24 hours.
-However, there are factors like the size of the pool, water volume, and how strong the acid is that determine the amount of acid to be added.
+However, factors like the pool’s size, water volume, and the acid’s strength determine the amount of acid to be added.

 In 5000-10000 gallons of the pool, 1 cup would be safe.
 Likewise, the amount of muriatic acid is added.
-The acid is not directly added to the pool water, or it can cause heart, respiratory, skin, and lung problems in swimmers.
+The acid is not directly added to the pool water or can cause heart, respiratory, skin, and lung problems in swimmers.